-NO ART EXPERIENCE NECESSARY!
-This senior class is a fun and creative course and requires no previous art experience.
-Students will be introduced to a variety of media such as oil pastels, paints, charcoal, India ink, collage, ceramics, and printmaking.
-A sketchbook of ideas, interests and artwork is worked on each week.
+Art Studio Foundations is a fun senior course that requires no previous art experience.
+Students are encouraged to show an effort and a willingness to try new materials and methods.
+Students will be introduced to a variety of media such as oil pastels, paints, charcoal, India ink, collage, sculpture, ceramics, and printmaking.
+This engaging course will include further exploration of materials and methods.
+Students may be required to work independently on a visual journal or sketchbook that contain ideas, interests, and student generated artwork.
 Effort and a willingness to try new things are at the foundation of this course.

-STUDIO ARTS 2D 11 (MVAD-11)
+STUDIO ARTS 2D 11 and 12 (MVAD-11SC3 and MVAD-12SC3)